-- The Board notes that the President speaks for ICANN, consistent with applicable policy.
+- The Board notes that the President and CEO speaks for ICANN, consistent with applicable policy.

-- If comments from the Board to the Internet Community and/or Media on behalf of ICANN are appropriate, they should be reviewed and discussed by the Board in advance, and, in most circumstances, come from the Chair of the Board.
+- All comments from the Board to the Internet Community and/or Media on behalf of the Board should be reviewed and discussed by the Board in advance, and, in most circumstances, come from the Board Chair unless otherwise agreed by the Chair.

 All Board Members shall read this Code at least annually, and shall certify in writing that they have done so and that they understand the Code.